What Is Upcycling?

 Upcycled items or materials, when used in new creations, maintain at least some of their original form or function.
 For example, an old suitcase can be turned into an adorable dog bed, a display case, or even a chair.
 An old ladder mounted on a wall can serve as a bookshelf.

-Recycling, on the other hand, involves completely breaking down an item and using the resulting material to make an entirely new product.
+Recycling, on the other hand, involves completely breaking down an item and using the resulting material to make a completely new product.
 This is what happens to the items you toss into your recycle bin.
 Glass bottles are broken down and made into new bottles or fiberglass; paper and cardboard are recycled into “post-consumer” paper, cardboard boxes, paperboard, cat litter, and a variety of other items; and the list goes on with other recyclables like aluminum and plastics.